top of page

 The Tornado Threat Looms Large

-While the flooding garnered much of the attention, the storm system also spawned numerous tornadoes, compounding the danger.
+While flooding garnered much of the attention, the storm also spawned numerous tornadoes, compounding the danger.
 The NWS issued over 300 tornado warnings, surpassing even last month’s deadly tornado outbreak in the South.

 States of Emergency Declared